timescale/docs/_partials/_cloud-mst-comparison.md

 <Highlight
   type="cloud"
-  header="Timescale or Managed Service for TimescaleDB (MST)?"
+  header="Timescale Cloud or MST?"
 >

+Timescale Cloud is a high-performance developer focused cloud that provides PostgreSQL services enhanced with our blazing fast vector search.
+You can securely integrate Timescale Cloud with your AWS, GCS or Azure infrastructure.
+[Create a Timescale Cloud service][timescale-service] and try for free.

 If you need to run TimescaleDB on GCP or Azure, you're in the right place — keep reading.

-If you want Timescale to manage our own software on AWS for you, [Create a Timescale Service][timescale-service].

 </Highlight>